SDFIdk/design-system-css/README.md

 The system is a single CSS file and useful accompanying font files that you can embed in your web project for at SDFI branded look and feel.

+This repository is meant to be used in tandem with [Design System Icons](https://github.com/SDFIdk/design-system-icons) repo at https://github.com/SDFIdk/design-system-icons

 ## Usage

 ### Option 1 - Pack it into your JS/CSS bundle